VasilGVasilev/simpleChat/NB.md

     $darkColor: #2f2d52;

+How React renders:
+First, it renders the return of the component (after commit phase) Second, if there is useEffect, component is mounted (after commit phase) Third, it awaits user click -> click is received Fourth, it sets in motion setState if useState is used - React schedules an update to the component state.
+Fifth, it renders new content reflecting on new state Sixth, it sets new value of state, which is done during re-render -state updates are asynchronous, you cannot rely on the new state value being immediately available after calling setState
+Seventh, it triggers cleanup handler (unmounting) Eigth, it calls useEffect handler (callback)

+Note the specific calling with useEffect:

+First component
+  useEffect is mounted via its handler/callback
+Second component
+  useFffect is unmounted via the clean-up, but it is the first instance of useEffect, namely, before useEffect is mounted on the current second component, useEffect cleans up the closure for the previous component.

 Understand useEffect clean up
 see articles
 https://reacttraining.com/blog/useEffect-is-not-the-new-componentDidMount

 both run after component mount, but useEffect runs even later -> after first render Thus, a crucial difference how we should perceive hooks not only compared to lifecycle methods but in general:
 Hooks force us to think more from the user's perpective, useEffect runs only after 'paint' (initial render) has set